nmdwolf/nmdwolf.github.io/_posts/2024-08-08-OlympicGames.md

 ---

 In 2024, the Olympic Games took place in Paris, so we had to be there.
 To nobody's surprise, we went to see the boulder and lead climbing competition.
-Since we were in the vicinity anyway, we also went for a outdoor boulder session in Fontainebleau.
+Since we were in the vicinity anyway, we also went for an outdoor boulder session in Fontainebleau.

 <center>